Shaykhism

-Shaykhism (الشيخية) is a term used by Shia Muslims for the followers of Shaykh Ahmad in early 19th-century Qajar Iran.
-While grounded in traditional Twelver Shiʻi doctrine, Shaykhism diverged from the Usuli school in its interpretation of key ideas such as the nature of the end times and the day of resurrection, the source of jurisprudential authority, and the proper hermeneutic to be employed in interpreting prophecy through the mystical writings of the Twelver Imams.
+Shaykhism (الشيخية), also known as Ihqaqism, Awhadism or Kirmanism, is a term used by Shia Muslims for the followers of Shaykh Ahmad in early 19th-century Qajar Iran and the Khalid Emirate.
+While grounded in traditional Twelver Shiʻi doctrine, Shaykh Ahmad's ideas diverged from the Usuli school in the source of jurisprudential authority, and the hermeneutic to be employed in interpreting prophecy and the writings of the Twelver Imams, believing in the mystical Marjaiyyah of a uniform Shaykh, who provides for epistemology via hierophantic knowledge derived from deep study of "high ma'arifah."
 These divergences resulted in controversy and ongoing accusations of heresy from Usulis and Akhbaris.

 It has been described as a mystical strand of Twelver Shi'a Islam.
 As of 2001, there remained a following in Iran, Iraq, Saudi Arabia, Kuwait and Pakistan.

-Shaykhí teachings
+Shaykhi teachings

 Eschatology

 The primary force behind Ahmad's teachings is the belief in the occultation of the Twelfth Imam.
 Believers in this doctrine, hold that the last divine ordained leader, or Imam, lives in occultation and will reappear as the promised Mahdi.
 Following the Mahdi's appearance, Ahmad teaches that the Imam Hussain ibn Ali will return to re-conquer the world and that Ali and Muhammad will kill Satan then Hussain will rule over the World for 50,000 years.
 Al Raj'a (meaning "the return" in English) was heavily emphasized by Ahmad and is more important in Shaykhism than in the Usuli school of Islam.

 Shaykh Ahmad's perspectives on accepted Islamic doctrines diverged in several areas, most notably on his mystical interpretation of prophesy.
 The sun, moon and stars of the Qurʼan's eschatological surahs are seen as allegorical, similar to Ismaili doctrine, where common Muslim interpretation is that events involving celestial bodies will happen literally at the Day of Judgment.